How do I register to vote?

-- If you need to provide ID, your Official Return Envelope will have red stripe on the top-left corner.
+- If you need to provide ID, your Official Return Envelope will have Purple stripe on the top-left corner.

 - The Voter Instructions that came with your ballot will provide details and list the acceptable forms of ID.
 The address on your ID must show an address that is in the state of Colorado.